jh10z/A2-Coursework-SSD-2018-19/README.md

 # A2-Coursework-SSD

-Currently no provided MDF file, so the project may not run :D
+Currently no provided MDF file, so the project may not run :D I got full marks for this coursework